Oregon Coast Community College was very excited to start

 Green schools cost less to operate, freeing up resources to truly improve students’ education.
 Their carefully planned acoustics and abundant daylight make it easier and more comfortable for students to learn.
 Their clean indoor air cuts down sick days and gives our students a head start for a healthy, prosperous future.
 And their innovative design provides a wealth of hands-on learning opportunities.

-All three of the facilities, the South, Central and North county campuses, were built to the Silver LEED criteria, and we are applying for the LEED certification on our largest building.
+All three of the facilities, the Central County Campus and the South and North County Centers, were built to the Silver LEED criteria, and we are applying for the LEED certification on our largest building.
 Some of the unique attributes of these buildings are: abundant operable windows for fresh air and cooling, state of the art boilers and HVAC controls, high efficiency lighting controls and fixtures, and much more.

 Our main campus buildings are constructed for convenience as well.
 All the many academic and administrative features are under one roof.
 This avoids the rain soaked dash from one building to another as found in other campuses.
 This also enhances security by limiting access points and providing long sight lines.
 We will also monitor the building with closed circuit cameras and recording devices.

 There are large areas for group study and activities and quiet places for study and contemplation.
 Our setting in a new sustainable designed neighborhood nestled in a coastal forest is not only beautiful but tranquil.

 Lincoln County can be proud and excited with us.
 Come on by and view for yourself this valuable asset to our community.